jbpawlik/tarot-tonight/README.md

 11. Any API errors will be reported in a text field on the site.
 Information about API errors can be found [here](https://blog.runscope.com/posts/how-to-debug-common-api-errors)

 ### __Known Bugs / Future Goals__
 No bugs have been found or reported.
-Please contact the author if you experience poor performance.
+Please contact the authors if you experience poor performance.

 Future goals for Tarot Tonight:
-1. Connect to an event app to suggest upcoming events.
+1. Connect to an event API to suggest upcoming events.

 ### __License__